Woodside has a long and rich history.

 “We feel this new direction will give very real expression to the open-mindedness and breadth of vision which characterizes our church life.
 We will be standing where all can clearly see that we are committed to the larger interests of the Christian world, and to the broadest possible service in our community,” wrote its pastor, Rev. Dr. Franklin Elmer.
 “This is not a spectator church.
 For those who do not wish to become involved in the difficult issues confronting our contemporary world, or for those who do not wish to be disturbed about their own condition or the general state of the world, this is an impossible church.
 Participation means more than attending worship services, being responsible to our pledges or serving on a committee; it means joining in on the adventurous and exciting process of life itself.”

 Thus it continues.
 “The adventurous and exciting process of life itself” can be baffling, maddening, gratifying, exhilarating, stifling, compelling.
-As a member of both the American Baptist Churches and the United Church of Christ, Woodside continues to speak its mind, to raise questions, to invite unconventional answers.
+As a member of the American Baptist Churches, the Alliance of Baptists, and the United Church of Christ, Woodside continues to speak its mind, to raise questions, to invite unconventional answers.

-In 2016, we determined that selling our Saarinen sanctuary was the best way to keep our mission strong; we sold it to Mott College in late 2017, and now are in between, searching for our new home and doing what we believe we are called to do in the community.
+In 2016, we determined that selling our Saarinen-designed sanctuary was the best way to keep our mission strong; we sold it to Mott College in late 2017, and now are in between, preparing to renovate our new home and doing what we believe we are called to do in the community.

 It is not the first time.
 This congregation has had prior homes at Second and Beach, at First and Lyon (where there is still a historical marker), and even above a scotch store on Saginaw Street back in the very beginning.
 We've owned and rented, we've done typical church and pushed churchy boundaries to imagine a new way.